Aaron Crow: Kansas City Royals

 Crow was selected with the twelfth pick in the first round of the 2009 Major League Baseball Draft by the Kansas City Royals.
 Crow signed a contract with the Royals on September 15, 2009.
 To make room for Danny Duffy on the Double A Northwest Arkansas Naturals roster, Crow was demoted to High-A Wilmington on July 31, 2010.

 Crow made his first major league appearance on March 31, 2011, which was Opening Day.
 He faced four Angels batters, striking out three.

 On May 30, 2011, Royals manager Ned Yost announced that Crow had been promoted to the team's closer position on a temporary basis to replace the struggling Joakim Soria.
 However, on June 6, Yost announced that Soria had earned the spot back.
 Crow had no save opportunities in his brief stint as closer.

 In 2011, Crow was selected to the All-Star Game, although he did not play.

 Miami Marlins

-On November 28, 2014, the Royals traded Crow to the Miami Marlins for Brian Flynn and Reid Redman.
+On November 28, 2014, the Royals traded Crow to the Miami Marlins in exchange for Brian Flynn and Reid Redman.
+Crow underwent Tommy John surgery in April 2015 and missed the entirety of the season as a result.
+He was non–tendered and became a free agent on December 2, 2015.

 Chicago Cubs

-Crow signed a minor league deal with the Chicago Cubs in February 2016.
-He became a free agent on November 7, 2016.
+On February 19, 2016, Crow signed a minor league contract with the Chicago Cubs organization.
+He made three appearances for the rookie–level Arizona League Cubs as he continued to recover from surgery.
+Crow elected free agency following the season on November 7.

 Acereros de Monclova

-On May 1, 2018, Crow signed with the Acereros de Monclova of the Mexican Baseball League.
+On May 1, 2018, Crow signed with the Acereros de Monclova of the Mexican League after sitting out the 2017 season.
+In 13 games for the Acereros, he compiled a 3.55 ERA with 8 strikeouts across 12 2/3 innings pitched.
+Crow was released by Monclova on July 3.

 Pericos de Puebla

-On July 3, 2018, Crow signed with the Pericos de Puebla of the Mexican Baseball League.
+On July 3, 2018, Crow signed with the Pericos de Puebla of the Mexican League.
+He made six scoreless appearances for Puebla, logging three strikeouts over 6 2/3 innings of work.
 After the 2018, season, Crow became a free agent and retired from professional baseball.